hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 ##### 10. We like walking, tell us where.

+We have many places to walk.

 We have OS maps and also show you where they start.
-There is a map of the local walks also that are timed.
+There is a map of the local walks around the village that are timed.
 The coastal paths are very popular also.